Aruvithura Church

 The 16th-century church was demolished in 1951 but the sanctuary with its vaulting within the right transept of the cruciform church was preserved to enshrine the statue of St. George, its second patron.
 Some believe the statue to be miraculous.
 The church is a cruciform building in the Gothic style, facing to the west towards Jerusalem.
 It was completed in 1952.

+The St. George Church is famous for its feast, known locally as Aruvithura Thirunal.
+The celebration typically takes place over three days in April, most commonly from the 23rd to the 25th, and attracts devotees from all over Kerala.
+The feast is renowned for the grand procession of St. George through the town, the fireworks display, and the beautiful church illumination.

+However, an unfortunate firecracker accident at the Aruvithura Perunnal occurred in 2015, which took one life and injured several others.
+Following this tragedy, there were calls for stricter regulations on fireworks displays at religious festivals in Kerala.

+The Pala diocese, under which Aruvithura falls, reportedly issued a ban on the use of crackers at festivals in its churches in October 2015, directly in response to the Aruvithura mishap.